zeke-code/gitlab-flow/README.md

    Modify our CI/CD processes to adapt to each branch, to directly link our branches to our environments.
    - Automatic tools for promotion to staging or production environments must be built or retrieved to reduce human errors and to track our changes way better.
    - Hotfix branches must follow this convention: `hotfix/<ISSUE_ID>`
+     - At the moment this particular step presents a problem for us: the frontend client needs the backend to be working, so features that are actively being developed would need to be merged to dev so that the frontend can interact with it.
+We need to think about a better solution for this.
 2. **Easier CI/CD process for hotfixes** - create an easier CI/CD process for hotfixes.
 Tagging a commit on staging or production branch with _hotfix_ would automatically bump our minor version and then deploy the code once tests are passed.
 3. **Organization of internal libraries and dependencies in a monorepo** - this would improve their tracking and reduce errors.
 This would require a lot of effort at the moment.